mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-The Emperor was eager to get the IISS involved and sent several scout fleets across the Rift, each of which contained 10 or more of the Scout Service’s Iiken -class scout/couriers.
+The Emperor was eager to get the IISS involved and sent several scout fleets across the Rift, each of which contained 10 or more of the Scout Service's Iiken -class scout/couriers.
 Just as in the days of old, when the Ziru Sirka was expanding its borders, these ships travelled far and wide, collecting survey data of the entire region